BristolRefugeeHackday/ContactGuardian/Server/script.md

 File: `pin-received.php`

 #### If pin is recognised
-Hello <Username>.
-You have 3 contacts saved.
+`Hello <Username>.
+You have 3 contacts saved.`

+Go to step 2.

 #### Else if pin is not recognised
 Sorry, I didn't recognise that number.
+Repeat step 1

 ## Step 2